peterwhite/peterwhite/README.md

 ## Nice Things People Have Said
+I've worked with some lovely people who have said some nice things about my work as a Developer and Product Owner.

 > *Peter is a pro and a pleasure to work with.
 He's the type of technical go-to person every team needs, always with an eye on the business case.
 He's also very easy to speak too and really knows his stuff.*
 >